BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 		:EXTENDED-ROUTE-LETTER "BB"

-(or "MM" or whatever), a *string*, which 2.5 and later will use in signal plates instead of the `LINE-ID` letter.
+(or "MM" or whatever), a *string*, which NXSYS 2.5 and later will use in signal plates instead of the `LINE-ID` letter.

 ### Defining track, signals, and switches